Links

 • 3:AM Magazine

 Whatever it is, they’re against it.
-Except RSS subscriptions.
-And interviews, criticism, nonfiction, opinions, music writing, fiction, flash fiction, and poetry, in that order.
+Except interviews, criticism, nonfiction, opinions, music writing, fiction, flash fiction, and poetry, in that order.

 • Anti-

-A new (2008) poetry magazine that “wants to provide a single arena for a wide range of styles and ideas, so these different kinds of poets and poems can either fight it out or learn to coexist.”
+Aims to provide “a single arena for a wide range of styles and ideas, so these different kinds of poets and poems can either fight it out or learn to coexist.”

 • Autumn Sky Poetry